jsadsad/Vision/learningD3.md

 With an empty selection from `.selectAll('something')`, D3 will go ahead and calculate out how to find and match our data. `.enter()` will pluck out the enter selection returns the placeholders with the data already binded to it. `.append('something')` will insert the element with appropriate data bound it it.

+## Translate

+When we set `translate()` on an SVG element, we're moving around its coordinate system.

+# D3 Scales

+We use D3 scales to translate our raw data into visual channels that we use to render to the DOM.